 Currently the OFTO's SPV re-calculates the OPEX margin % on a six monthly basis in line with new OPEX cashflow expectations.
 Given the only changes to cash flows on a project to date basis affects this margin, the introduction of IFRS 15 does not result in a difference in the amount of revenue recognised under the existing standards.

-For the reasons above, the Company does not expect that the adoption of IFRS 15 will lead to any material measurement changes as compared with the policies currently adopted by the Company.
+For the reasons above, on the adoption of IFRS 15 there were no material measurement changes as compared with the policies currently adopted by the Company.